KatTraxler/KatTraxler.github.io/_posts/2024-05-08-how-i-prep-for-talks.markdown

 ![about me slide](../../../../assets/images/how-i-prep-for-talks-image3.png)

 Each notecard is labeled with its slide number in the upper right-hand corner.
-White-out is your friend if you have a last-minute rearrangement.
+White-out is your friend if you have a last-minute rearrangements.

 ![slide 7](../../../../assets/images/how-i-prep-for-talks-image4.png)

 This crafting process results in a portable notecard booklet.
 It’s a practical tool that I can take anywhere, serving as a compact cheat sheet while I practice.
 Remember, presentations unfold in the three-dimensional world, not just within the binary confines of our computers.
 Bringing your rehearsal into the physical realm is crucial, as it helps you learn how to occupy space while communicating your ideas.

 ## Transitions and Main Points

-**Taking this practice aide a step further** I jot down critical notes on the back of each card.
+**Taking this practice aide a step further,** I jot down critical notes on the back of each card.

 - **Transition:** On the back of each notecard, I write the transition sentence that leads the audience from one slide to the next.
 These are the only sentences I tend to fully memorize and deliver verbatim.
 Mastering these transitions helps with a smooth flow, guiding the audience through the story arch.